 All prices in US dollars.

-WCS – Woodstock Country School, A History of Institutional Denial by William Boardman will be published this coming September, but you can purchase your copy at the prepublication sale price of $39.95 (plus applicable taxes and $8 for shipping and handling) . . . and save $10.
+WCS – Woodstock Country School, A History of Institutional Denial by William Boardman is hot off the press, and you can purchase your copy of this remarkable 500-page book for $49.95 (plus applicable taxes and shipping and handling).

 The Woodstock Country School rose on the wave of American energy and idealism following World War II.
 For more than 20 years, the school was an exciting, successful, esteemed experiment in American education – one that could still be thriving now.